• Formerly Platform.sh

 Share

 The days of putting all your digital eggs in one cloud basket are fast coming to an end.
 In the past, choosing a cloud provider was a gamble for B2B software teams, and most often, when the choice is made, it is hard to change.
-Today's B2B companies can no longer rely on a single cloud provider to meet their business needs for practical reasons, such as complying with data residency rules, maintaining low latency across regions, mitigating single-vendor risk, or simply keeping costs under control.
+Today's B2B companies can no longer rely on a single cloud provider to meet their business needs as customers expect uninterrupted service, and a single-vendor failure can cripple the entire organization's operation.

-This article breaks down what “multicloud for B2B” actually means, what a true multicloud platform should provide, and how Upsun's multicloud platform removes the heavy lifting, so your team ships reliably on your preferred cloud provider without extra ops tax.
+This article breaks down what “multicloud for B2B” actually means, the hidden costs to watch, what a true multicloud platform should provide, and how Upsun's multicloud platform removes the heavy lifting, so your team ships reliably across multiple clouds without incurring extra operational costs.

 Comparing cloud strategies: single, hybrid, and multicloud